Blue-Skeptical/FlavNET/README.md

 If, in filter visualization, we use a real image rather than a random noise, we get a deep dream.
 During __deep dreaming__, for artistic reasons, we also use a technique called _pyramid image_.
 This technique consists in feeding the network with a different scaled versions of the input image.
 This way, our network can _dream_ a "global" feature (the ratio between the receptive field and the input image changes).
 As the size increase, the _dreamed_ features are generated in a more local context.<br />
-Deep dreaming is very dependents to the network used. <br />
+Deep dreaming is very dependent to the network used. <br />
 Here some examples: <br />
 ![DD_1](./guide_images/DD_1.png)
 <br />